Amazon’s Alexa can’t call 911. But a sheriff claims it did.

 'Did you call the sheriff?'

-The sheriff's report, released Monday, applauded the smart speaker's features, but it doesn't match up with what the technology can actually do.
+The sheriff's report, released Monday, applauded the smart device's features, but it doesn't match up with what the technology can actually do.

-Deputies said that the smart speaker was voice-activated after Barros threatened the victim, and asked, "Did you call the sheriff?"
+Deputies said that the smart home device was voice-activated after Barros threatened the victim, and asked, "Did you call the sheriff?"
 The police report stated that the Echo heard "call the sheriff" and dialed out to 911.

 The Echo and Echo Dot are only voice-activated through wake words including "Alexa" or "Echo," and do not process requests unless activated, Amazon said.
 "Did you" is not listed as a wake word for Amazon's smart speakers.